-Pursuant to A.6.5 of the CG Code, all Directors will participate in continuous professional development to develop and refresh their knowledge and skills.
+Pursuant to of the CG Code, all Directors will participate in continuous professional development to develop and refresh their knowledge and skills.
 The company secretary of the Company has from time to time updated and provided the Directors with written training materials in relation to their roles, functions and duties.

-Based on the information provided by the Directors, during the period from the Listing Date to the date of this annual report, a summary of training received by the Directors is as follows:
+In accordance with code provision C.1.4 of the CG Code, based on the information provided by the Directors, for the year ended December 31, 2021 and to the date of this annual report, a summary of training received by the Directors is as follows:

+Nature of Continu ous

-Name of Directors Nature of Continuous Professional Development
+Name e of Directors Professional Developm ent

-Executive Directors
+Exec cutive Directors

-Mr. Xu Chong D
+Mr. X Xu Chong D

-Mr. Liu Lei D
+Mr. L Liu Lei D

-Mr. Zhu Boyang D
+Mr. Z Zhu Boyang D

-Mr. Lin Yuqi (appointed on March 29, 2021) D
+Mr. L Lin Yuqi (appointed on March 29, 2021) D

-Ms. Suo Yan (resigned on March 29, 2021) D
+Ms. S Suo Yan (resigned on March 29, 2021) D

-Independent Non-executive Directors
+Inde pendent Non-executive Directors

-Mr. Xu Xiangyang D
+Mr. X Xu Xiangyang D

-Mr. Li Ming D
+Mr. L Li Ming D

-Mr. Ng Jack Ho Wan D
+Mr. N Ng Jack Ho Wan D

+Notes:

 A: attending seminars and/or conferences and/or forums and/or briefings

 B: making speeches at seminars and/or conferences and/or forums

 C: participating in training provided by law firms and that relating to the business of the Company

-D: reading materials on various topics, including corporate governance matters, directors' duties and responsibilities, Listing Rules and other relevant laws
+D: reading materials on various topics, including corporate governance matters, directors' duties and responsibilities, Listing Rules and relevant laws other